themrdemonized/STALKER-Anomaly-modded-exes/README.md

 ## Optional patches (not used in exes)

-* vs2022.diff: Visual Studio 2022 solution and repo edits for building with VS2022 by mrnuku/xray-monolith and edited by demonized (the exes are still build with VS2015)
+* vs2022.diff: Visual Studio 2022 solution and repo edits for building with VS2022 by mrnuku/xray-monolith and edited by demonized (the exes in this repo's archive are still build with VS2015)

 ## How to make my own modded exe?